GreenLantern16/vault-enterprise-install-guide/README.md

 Key is saved at:         /etc/letsencrypt/live/vault.vaultdemo.net/privkey.pem
 ```

 Next, let's create base64 encoded versions of each file for Terraform to use.
-This requires you to have the `base64` command which is installed by default on MacOS and Linux:
+This requires you to have the `base64` command which is installed by default on MacOS and Linux.
+If you're using your own certificates simply replace the file paths below with the correct path to your three files (certificate authority, certificate, and private key).

 ```
 cd vault